Pat Freiermuth Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Freiermuth has caught 54 passes on 70 targets for 444 yards and seven touchdowns, averaging 27.8 yards per game.
+- Freiermuth has added 54 receptions for 444 yards and seven touchdowns.
+He's been targeted 70 times, producing 27.8 yards per game.

-- So far this season, 11.3% of the 620 passes thrown by his team have gone Freiermuth's way.
+- Freiermuth has been the target of 11.3% (70 total) of his team's 620 passing attempts this season.

-- Freiermuth has seen the ball thrown his way 18 times in the red zone this season, 19.4% of his team's 93 red zone pass attempts.
+- With 18 targets in the red zone this season, Freiermuth has been on the receiving end of 19.4% of his team's 93 red zone pass attempts.

-- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.9% of the time while running the ball 38.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Ravens.